You want smart political talk without the meltdowns?

 Joe Biden did nothing to push them back, which he should have done.

-The net result is the disaster where we lose 13 uh 13, you know, Americans at Kabul Airport, and many Americans abandoned behind enemy lines, and many Afghan allies abandoned behind enemy lines.
+The net result is the disaster where we lose 13 Americans at Kabul airport, and many Americans abandoned behind enemy lines, and many Afghan allies abandoned behind enemy lines.

-87 billion dollars in military equipment abandoned by Joe Biden because of the idiotic withdrawal, and then the big lie, which is I'm not leaving until every American is out.
+And then the big lie, which is, I'm not leaving until every American is out.

 So now it's the two-year anniversary of the disastrous Afghan withdrawal, and it was an unmitigated disaster.

-I mean, there's no other way to put it.
+I mean, there's no other way to put it, an unmitigated disaster.

 And it's so sad.

-And this guy is, you know, it was the New York Post had a great piece today.
+And this guy is, you know, the New York Post had a great piece today.

-Two years after Biden's disastrous retrieve from Afghanistan, he still won't take any responsibility.
+Two years after Biden's disastrous retreat from Afghanistan, he still won't take any responsibility.

 As a matter of fact, he actually calls it a success.